Last Updated on

 The road begins to ascent, and the landscape starts to change, there are even some trees and small rivers, we wash our bodies by a rivulet, very cute but freezing.

 We sleep there, it’s the first wet place in a long while.
 We meet a man with a ton of kids around him, they’re curious but not intrusive.

 Today we climb, climb, climb, but luckily the temperature is not exaggerated.
 This is one of the few more inhabited areas of Kazakhstan.
 At the top begins a long descent that takes us to a beautiful park of olive trees along a river where a woman on a bicycle is fishing.

-We sleep well, and ride for almost a hundred kilometers the next day, across Taraz, where it seems to be not much to see, except the pretty waitress of the restaurant where we stopped to eat the usual fried eggs (Daniele got some pasta with sheep, way better).
-Along the way we stop for an ice cream in a gas station, we get to talk with people there, they offer us a beer and that after Cto chilometra
+We sleep well, and ride for almost a hundred kilometers the next day, across Taraz, where it seems to be not much to see, except the pretty waitress of the restaurant where we stopped to eat the usually fried eggs (Daniele got some pasta with sheep, way better).
+Along the way we stop for ice cream in a gas station, we get to talk with people there, they offer us a beer and that after Cto chilometra

 (100km) mnoga marijuana iest (there is a lot of…).